-Every player on the field is making constant mistakes, and they aren’t aware of them in the slightest.
+Every player on the field fires off a machine gun of mistakes, and they aren’t aware of them in the slightest.
 Factor in the fact that Plat-players have been playing long enough to make relatively strong touches on the ball – ones that require a lot of speed to get to, and you wind up with a quick game of nerves and easily deflected touches.

 Next time you’re facing off against a smurf or a sandbagging freestyler, don’t make yourself a victim.
 You can whine all you want, but the fact of the matter is that you’re facing off against another human being who’s no more competent than you.